WordFnd.com

 meaningless (adjective) having no meaning or direction or purpose Synonyms: nonmeaningful

-(noun) the quality of having no value or significance
+meaninglessness (noun) the quality of having no value or significance

 (adverb) poorly or in an inferior manner

-(adverb) in a miserly manner Synonyms: humbly
+(adverb) in a nasty ill-tempered manner Synonyms: nastily

 meanness (noun) the quality of being deliberately mean Synonyms: beastliness